GoogleChrome/web.dev/src/site/content/en/react/performance-as-a-default-with-nextjs/index.md

         alt="A basic Next.js app on Glitch"
         style="height: 100%; width: 100%; border: 0;"></iframe>

-Notice that a `pages/` directory is created with a single file: `index.jsx`.
+Notice that a `pages/` directory is created with a single file: `index.js`.
 Next.js follows a file-system routing approach, where every page within this directory is served as a separate route.
 Creating a new file in this directory, such as `about.js`, will automatically create a new route (`/about`).